 This new platform is being developed by Tasmanian Labor’s Platform Committees.
 These committees consist of rank and file party members, who meet regularly throughout the year.
 Any ALP member is welcome to join a Platform Committee and the committees also invite stakeholders to address their meeting.

-State Labor Leader Bryan Green is opening up Labor’s policy development process to the wider community.
+State Labor Leader Rebecca White is opening up Labor’s policy development process to the wider community.
 The Tasmanian community is invited to make submissions to the development of the new platform.
 Submissions can be made by clicking here.

 Public submissions are highly valued and will be referred to the relevant platform committee.